peterfairfield/anaxis/l/pyr_island.md

 galeb duhr a – the rock itself churning beneath the chaos.
 The dark tower approaches.
 And there on the shore is the beach and the madman, writing on bits of bitumen.
 He is there with a Chimera.
 It is interested in getting out, and food, in that order.
 The Chimera and the Carpenter.
 After this encounter, the madman becomes the Carpenter, or once he has been replaced.
 The Chimera declares that it is no longer a Chimera and it isn’t.

-Proceeding, they find Char’s lab.
+Proceeding, they find [Char’s](/p/char.md) lab.
 They whole design palace.
 There are wizards of the Natural College there, conducting experiments with the tools of the designer.
 They are like monkeys banging on typewriters.
 They have found out a ton of stuff in the last 4 hours or so, but now they are beginning to get worried.
 There is something coming through, and they aren’t going to be able to evade it.
 They are like rabbits caught in a room.
 They are both trying to repair the apparatus, and respond viciously to anyone interrupting them.
 One of them is Timesick for 5 seconds ago.
 That is sooo sick.
 They would really love a break, but they are all nose to the grindstone.
 Ah, what is going on with you?
+Sorry, nothing.

 If they don’t have the trust of the Natural College, they will be put through some tests?